OpenVisualCloud/SVT-JPEG-XS/README.md

 - __Build Instructions__
   - Build the project by following the steps below
+    - you can build this CMake project as is in Visual Studio
+    - OR
     - using terminal, cd into `<repo dir>\Build\windows`
     - run `build.bat <2022|2019>`, which will generate the Solution files (`*.sln`) and build the project,
-    - OR you can build this CMake project as is in Visual Studio

 - __Binaries and libraries Location__
   - Binaries can be found under `<repo dir>/Bin/Release` or `<repo dir>/Bin/Debug`, depending on whether `Debug` or `Release` were selected in the build mode.